AndrerezaMedya/sea-boundaries/README.md

 ## Environment configuration

 - MapLibre defaults to OpenStreetMap raster tiles.
 Provide a MapTiler key via VITE_MAPTILER_TOKEN (or MAPTILER_TOKEN) to switch to the vector basemap.
+- Stadia Maps geocoding is anonymous by default.
+Set `VITE_STADIA_MAPS_API_KEY` for higher limits and authenticated usage of the search box.

 ## Firebase Hosting